Formula to Calculate Terminal Value in DCF

 Now, use Formula in the above equation given,

-This method is used for companies that are mature in the market and have stable growth company Eg. FMCG companies, Automobile companies.
+This method is used for mature companies in the market and has stable growth companies Eg. FMCG companies, Automobile companies.

 #2 – Exit Multiple Method

 Exit Multiple Method is used with assumptions that market multiple bases to value a business.
-The terminal multiple can be the enterprises’ value/ EBITDA or enterprise value/EBIT, which are the usual multiples used in financial valuation.
+The terminal multiple can be the enterprise value/ EBITDA or enterprise value/EBIT, the usual multiples used in financial valuation.
 The projected statistic is the relevant statistic projected in the previous year.

 #3 – No Growth Perpetuity Model

-No growth perpetuity formula is used in industry where a lot of competition is there, and the opportunity to earn excess return tends to move to zero.
-In this formula assumption is the growth rate is equal to zero; this means that the return on investment will be equal to the cost of capital.
+No growth perpetuity formula is used in an industry where a lot of competition exists, and the opportunity to earn excess return tends to move to zero.
+In this formula, the growth rate is equal to zero; this means that the return on investment will be equal to the cost of capital.

 Eg. It is useful to calculate the GDP of the country.